Size Guide

 Men's sizing is typically two length sizes larger and one width fitting wider than women's sizing.
 For example: If you wear a size 9 D Ladies Cambridge, then you would fit a size 7 D men's fitting.
 The industry standard size for women's lasts is a D fitting, whereas the industry standard size for men's is an E fitting.
 This is how our sizing runs.

-I'M A FEMALE AND AM INTERESTED IN YOUR GORDON OR JACK ORIGINALS, BUT YOU ONLY GO DOWN TO A SIZE 8 MENS.
+I'M A LADY'S FOOT SIZE AND AM INTERESTED IN YOUR GORDON OR JACK ORIGINALS, BUT YOU ONLY GO DOWN TO A SIZE 8 MENS.
 WHAT SHOULD I GO FOR?

 As stated above, women's sizing runs two length sizes smaller and one width fitting narrower.
 Here's a handy comparison: